mediaexplorer74/PenumbraUWP/README.md

 ## Samples

 - **HelloPenumbra**: Simple sample which sets up bare basics of Penumbra with a single light source and shadow hull.
 - **Platformer2D**: Penumbra lighting applied to [MonoGame Platformer2D samples game](https://github.com/MonoGame/MonoGame.Samples).
-- **Sandbox**: Generic sandbox for testing out various different scenarios.
-- **Common**: Supporting library providing common functionality for samples.
-- **[FarseerPhysics](https://github.com/discosultan/penumbra/tree/master/Samples/FarseerPhysics)**: Create physical bodies out of sprites and add them as hulls to Penumbra!
+Draft.

 ## ..
 As is.
 No support.
 RnD only.
 DIY.